gotrash/theme/site/content/docs/5.3/migration.md

 <hr class="mb-4">

 {{< callout info >}}
-**Hey there!** Changes to our first major release of Bootstrap 5, v5.0.0, are documented below.
+**Hey there!** Changes to our first major release of GoTrash Theme 5, v5.0.0, are documented below.
 They don't reflect the additional changes shown above.
 {{< /callout >}}

 ### Dependencies